Medical Volunteer Campaigns

 Medical Volunteer Campaigns are available to IVHQ volunteer groups

-Peru - Cusco, Guatemala, Costa Rica and Nepal: Groups must have 8 or more members.
+Peru - Cusco, Guatemala, Costa Rica, Nepal and Ghana: Groups must have 8 or more members.

 India - Delhi and India - Dharamsala: Groups must have 10 or more members.